HarmoniaEpic/text-to-officefile-or-wasmapp-recipes_en/README.md

 Contrary to the description in AI-generated text, when actually tested, recipes consistently failed to execute on models running on video cards with 16GB VRAM.
 It seems that model size is an important limiting factor in addition to context window length.
 <br><br>
 We're considering verifying this on Colab etc. in the future.
 It might take time, but inferencing heavyweight models on CPU might also work.
 Other possibilities include Apple Silicon Macs.

+→ It looks promising.
+With CPU execution, **gpt-oss:20b** produced outputs close to correct. **qwen2.5-coder:32b**, or models with larger parameter counts, are likely to handle more complex recipes.
 ## Process Flow Comparison with Docker
 ###### 📄 Recipe System Flow
 ```mermaid